Updated January 29, 2021

 E-visits, virtual check-ins, or other similar services do not replace CPT codes for full evaluation and treatment services.

-Some payers may allow telepractice services provided over the phone (often called “telephonic” services) if a patient doesn’t have the ability to participate over an audiovisual platform.
+Some payers may allow telepractice services provided over the phone (often called "audio-only" or “telephonic” services) if a patient doesn’t have the ability to participate over an audiovisual platform.
 This is different from the telephone assessments listed here and should probably be reported using the specific CPT codes for evaluation or treatment.

 Federal laws and regulations may affect your ability to provide telepractice services.